solana-labs/governance-docs/docs/DAO-Management/creating-DAOs/multisig-DAO.md

 sidebar_position: 2
 ---

-# Create a Multisig DAO
+# Create a Multisig Wallet

-The multisig option is the first and easiest way to create a DAO.
+The multisig option is ane easy way to create a shared wallet.
 When you select this option you only need to worry about three things:

-1. The name of your DAO;
+1. The name of your multisig wallet;
 2. The approval quorum, that is the minimum amount of yes votes to accept a proposal; and
-3. People who'll be part of your team, whose will own a council token.
+3. People who'll be part of your team who will own a council token.

-So, let's create a multisig DAO together.
+So, let's create a multisig wallet together.

 ---